10 Things To Do In Ajmer; And Why I’ll Never Visit Again.

 The promenade along Ana Sagar Lake is another of those sites to see that would be undoubtedly better in the sunshine.

-7. Jain Temple / Soni Ji Ki Nasiyan (Red) Temple
+7. Jain Temple: Soni Ji Ki Nasiyan (Red) Temple

-This marvellous Jain Temple is one of the major monuments to visit in Ajmer.
 The temple was built in 1865 and is decorated inside with gold, silver and precious stones as well as intricate diorama depicting the Jain concept of the ancient world.

 If you haven’t yet visited a Jain Temple in India, then this one is an incredible example of typical Jain style architecture complete with sculptures of Jain scholars.

-8. Ajmer Fort and Government Museum / Things to do in Ajmer
+8. Ajmer Fort and Government Museum: Things To Do in Ajmer

 The historical Ajmer Fort is right in the centre of the old city and today houses the Ajmer Government Museum.
-The fort is popularly called Akbari Fort as it was constructed by Mughal emperor Akbar to honour the Sufi saint Khwaja Moin-ud-din Chisti.

-I’m not going to lie in that we didn’t go inside the museum.
 We visited the fort exterior to check it out.
-But in the rain and closing in weather and challenges of finding somewhere new to stay in Ajmer we weren’t in a museum mood.
+But in the rain and closing in weather, and challenges of finding somewhere new to stay in Ajmer, we weren’t in a museum mood.

 Ajmer Fort and the Government Museum things to do in Ajmer.